ChartIQ/chartiq-react-seed/README.md

 ## Getting started

-To view the example, you will need to create a 'chartiq' directory under the project root and copy/paste the ChartIQ library `js` and `css` directories within.
+To view the example, you will need to create a 'chartiq' directory under the project root and at a minimum copy/paste the ChartIQ library `js` and `css` directories within.
+If you have 'plugins' enabled for your license copy that folder.
+Optionally if you have 'plugins' enabled for your license or need to use our 'example-data'/'example-feeds' copy those folders over as well.

 ### Running Locally